Arooba-Khokhar/Data-Analytics-Consultant/README.md

 the customer but rather add a new record with the new data.
 The ETL process fills a columns “LOADDATE” with the current timestamp of when the upload happened.
 Sketch a query that returns a list of cities and the number of customers currently living there.

+## Part C

+ETL/python: Complete the following python script which extracts public COVID data and loads it into BigQuery.
+The data source provides the data in pivoted form, row are countries and columns are dates.
+We need the unpivoted form where rows are facts with the dimensions country and date.
+The script is missing the unpivoting operation.